-Second, there is a global shortage in the bike industry and resources are scarce.
+Second, there was a global shortage in the bike industry at the time of release, and resources are scarce.
 When you have a lead time of months on simple parts like cassettes and chains it doesn’t help to add yet another new product to the manufacturing lines.

 Also, Shimano and their dealers may simply be sitting a large stock of TT shifters they want to get rid of first.

 Shimano has not ruled out there ever being EW-SD300 TT shift units – they’re just not making them at this time.
 In fact, I’m confident that they will make them at some point, probably in a year or two.